SeanKilleen/tf-whatsup/README.md

 # tf-whatsup

 Highlights Terraform provider release notes you should care about.

+## Current Status

-Using this as an excuse to mess around with Playwright, Octokit, Spectre.Console, etc. Maybe it'll grow up to be a real thing someday.
+Using this as an excuse to mess around with Playwright, Octokit, Spectre.Console, etc.

+Maybe it'll grow up to be a real thing someday and make it a dotnet tool etc. etc. -- for now, it's just an unfinished mess of procedural code that I have yet to clean up, and I'm following no rules in this repository yet.

-The general gist:
+## The Gist

 * Finds Terraform files
 * Uses `Octopus.CoreParsers.Hcl` to parse the file and pull the provider information